hydraulic-institute/edb/source/00_introduction-definitions-references/05_additional-resources.md

 ### Pump PROfiles

 If you are entering the workforce, changing jobs, or are simply curious, Pump PROfiles is a series of articles where you can learn about the career in the pump and fluid handling industry, and the skills needed to be successful.
-There are great opportunities within the industry, so click <a href="https://www.pumps.org/pump-profiles/" target="_blank">here</a> to explore the profile of some of the positions.
+There are great opportunities within the industry.
+Click <a href="https://www.pumps.org/pump-profiles/" target="_blank">here</a> to explore the profile of some of the positions.

+### Training

+Whether you need and introduction or are you ready to take the next step to learn the fundamentals, the Hydraulic Institute and Pump Systems Matter have training to support your development.
+Click <a href="https://training.pumps.org/" target="_blank">here</a> to visit the training  site to take advantage of the vast training opportunities from introductory to advanced levels.

 ### Hydraulic Institute Blog & Pump System Matter (PSM) Newsletter